Gator96100/ProxSpace/README.md

 ProxSpace comes with 2 different executables .bat files.

  - `runme64.bat` will start ProxSpace in x64 mode.
- - `autobuild.bat` runs a script (msys2/autobuild.sh) in x86 mode as well as in x64 mode at startup.
+ - `autobuild.bat` runs a script (msys2/autobuild.sh) in x64 mode at startup.
 The script will update all git repositories in the pm3 folder and then compile them and move a zip file with the just compiled firmware and client into the build folder.
 It is not designed for development, just for compiling.

 ## What's installed
 ProxSpace will automatically download and update to the latest required packages.
 All tools will be contained within the ProxSpace folder, however **once ProxSpace is setup the ProxSpace folder must not be moved**.
 If you wish to have ProxSpace in a different directory, you need to reinstall it.